aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

 Logging and debug-ability
 -------------------------
-By default, Neuron Runtime logs to syslog with verbose level of *INFO* and only *ERROR* s are logged in console.
+By default, NeuronX Runtime logs to syslog with verbose level of *INFO* and only *ERROR* s are logged in console.
 The following code snippet shows ways to increase/decrease the log level.

 ::